karthicksundar95/doubleplot/README.md

   - for plotting scatter plot to show distribution of data across a base plot

-This repo will depict the recent example of COVID-19 by plotting a scatter plot of the cases witnessed on top of whuah city map
+This repo will depict the recent example of COVID-19 by plotting a scatter plot of the cases witnessed on top of wuhan city map

 The requirements are:
-  1. Image of Whuah city map
+  1. Image of Wuhan city map
   2. Data of corona (COVID-19) cases witnessed in various parts of the city

  Thus this method will help you in double plotting using matplotli in python